 Jerzy Skolimowski is the protagonist of the Bergamo Film Meeting 38th edition retrospective.
 Polish director, screenwriter and actor, Skolimowski is one of the most important and original figures in world author cinema, a nonconformist and disenchanted observer of the bourgeois and consumerist society.

-The animation cinema retrospective, on the other hand, features as its protagonist Jean-François Laguionie, one of the world’s leading artists, who will be presenting the Italian premiere of his latest film Le Voyage du Prince (1985) and the exhibition dedicated to his first feature film Gwen, le livre de sable (2019) in Bergamo.
+The animation cinema retrospective, on the other hand, features as its protagonist Jean-François Laguionie, one of the world’s leading artists, who will be presenting his latest film Le Voyage du Prince (1985) and the exhibition dedicated to his first feature film Gwen, le livre de sable (2019) in Bergamo.

 As usual, the Festival will feature the sections Competition – Exhibition and Close Up, respectively highlighting the latest trends and emerging authors in fiction and documentary cinema.